 - Maintain social distancing at all times with all conversations to take place in the open air

 - Only engage with people who wish to have a socially distanced conversation and avoid interacting with anyone who is, or appears to be, 70 or over, or is otherwise in a high risk group

 - Not engage in physical contact at any time.
 All interactions to be “contactless” with no forms or materials to be handed to members of the public

 - Cease working immediately if they or a member of their household display symptoms, and immediately self-isolate for the recommended period in line with government guidance

-Alongside this, all new supporters will receive electronic versions of take-home materials so they are able to socially distance during their experience with our representatives.
+Alongside this, all new supporters received electronic versions of take-home materials so they were able to socially distance during their experience with our representatives.

 If you need to contact us about our representatives

 We’re always delighted to hear your feedback, and in the event of a problem, can put things right more quickly if you contact us directly.